-At Old World Stoneworks, we use a vibratory tamping method and make our cast stone by mixing a dry mixture of finely grated aggregates and silica sand with a bonding and hardening agent.
+At Old World Stoneworks, during our cast stone production process, we use a vibratory tamping method and make our cast stone by mixing a dry mixture of finely grated aggregates and silica sand with a bonding and hardening agent.
 In a mulling machine, we add this mixture to water.
 The result?
 A beautiful cast stone that’s as dense and durable as natural limestone.

 We love to make our customers happy with a beautiful product for an affordable price.
 Are you ready to upgrade your mantel or range hood?
 Call us today.
 We know you’ll be satisfied with our cast stone products.